 How much does it cost?

 There is no fee to register or compete in these events.
 We ask that TAME Clubs provide their own transportation to Divisional STEM Competitions, but TAME provides funding for transportation to the State STEM Competition.

 What happens at the State Competition?

 In a typical year when events are offered in person, 300 high-achieving students qualify to compete in the State STEM Competition.
-Just like the Divisional competitions, State participants take a timed math test and a timed science test covering the topics taught in classes they are enrolled in.
+Just like the Divisional competitions, State participants take a timed math test and a timed science test covering the topics taught in math and science classes offered at their school.
 A favorite of many students is the State Engineering Design Challenge, in which we bring together students from diverse backgrounds to engineer a solution to a real-world problem in a timed competitive setting.
 See past State Design Challenges here.